Submit a request

 • Selecting Choice D, either on its own or alongside other options, will give the learner a score of 0/3.

 Selecting Choice A, Choice B, and Choice C will award the learner with a mark of 3/3.
-Selecting Choice D alongside these options will deduct 3 points from the overall score, leading to a final score of 0/3.
+Selecting Choice D alongside these options will deduct 3 points from the overall score, leading to a final score of 0/3 when allow_negative_scores is disabled, or -3/3 when allow_negative_scores is enabled.

 Screen_Shot_2019-02-13_at_10.31.40.png

-Selecting Choice A and Choice B will award the learner with a score of 0/3, because we are using Exact Match scoring.
-This means that choosing Choice D, an incorrect option, will not affect the score of 0.
+Selecting Choice A and Choice B will award the learner with a score of 0/3, because we are using Exact match scoring.
+This means that choosing Choice D, an incorrect option, will not affect the score of 0 when allow_negative_scores is disabled.
+If allow_negative_scores is enabled, selecting Choice D will apply the penalty score, resulting in a final score of -3/3.

 Screen_Shot_2019-02-13_at_10.31.33.png